wdingx/pan-genome-visualization/README.md

 processing to determine clusters of orthologous genes from a collection of annotated genomes. panX generates a strain/species tree based on core genome SNPs and a gene tree for each gene cluster.

-panX interactive visualization: (1) The dynamic profile charts allow rapid filtering and selection of gene subsets in cluster table;
+**panX interactive visualization**: (1) The dynamic profile charts allow rapid filtering and selection of gene subsets in cluster table;

 clicking a gene cluster in cluster table loads (2) related alignment, (3) individual gene tree and (4) gene presence/absence and gain/loss pattern on species/strain tree;